OpenDance: Multimodal Controllable 3D Dance Generation with Large-scale Internet Data: Conclusion

 \section{Conclusion}

-We present OpenDance, a multimodal-condition dance generation framework, which introduces a novel multimodal dataset (\dataset)—comprising 101.68 hours of in-the-wild recordings across 14 genres with 5 synchronized modalities—and a unified masked modeling architecture (\model) to achieve multiple conditional dance generation.
-Our extensive experiments demonstrate that our method generates highly diverse and realistic dance motions finely attuned to user‐defined conditions (music, text, keypoints, and spatial trajectory), outperforming existing methods in both fidelity and controllability.
+We present OpenDance, a multimodal-condition dance generation framework that introduces a novel multimodal dataset \dataset with 100.26 hours of in-the-wild recordings across 14 genres and 5 synchronized modalities, together with a unified masked modeling architecture \model for flexible and controllable conditional generation.
+Extensive experiments show that our method produces diverse, realistic dance motions that closely follow user-defined conditions, outperforming existing approaches in both fidelity and controllability.

 {

 }